Untangling the Web of Common Digestive Disorders

-Inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) are not two terms describing the same condition.
-IBD, including Crohn’s disease and ulcerative colitis, is an inflammatory GI condition that can occur either progressively or chronically with intermittent recurring episodes.
-Scientific evidence links IBD to increased risk of colon cancer.
-Research also links causes of IBD to genetics, autoimmune activity, and interactions between microbiome, mucosal immune system, and environmental factors.
+Inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) are both digestive disorders, but they are not two terms describing the same condition.
+IBD, including Crohn’s disease and ulcerative colitis, is an inflammatory gastrointestinal (GI) condition that can occur either progressively or chronically with intermittent recurring episodes.1 Scientific evidence links IBD to increased risk of colon cancer.2 Research also links causes of IBD to genetics, autoimmune activity, and interactions between microbiome, mucosal immune system, and environmental factors.

 Follow the “FODMAP”

-Gastroentereologists often recommend a low FODMAP diet for individuals struggling with the symptoms associated with IBS and IBD.
-“FODMAP” stands for “Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.”
+Gastroentereologists often recommend a low FODMAP diet for individuals struggling with the symptoms associated with IBS and IBD.5 “FODMAP” stands for “Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.”

 Tighten Up a “Leaky” Gut